Network your devices correctly

 Security then becomes a central issue, particularly in the case of critical applications.
 The generated data is transmitted securely using symmetrical and asymmetrical encryption.
 But what about the generation of data?
 How do we know that we can trust the source of the data?

-Trusted platform modules in brief
+Trusted execution environments in brief

 Blockchain and distributed ledger technology